 - Blueprint CDS Survey The Blueprint CDS Survey was created with the goal of being the first opportunity for CDS sector service providers to give their input as part of this project.
 The Blueprint CDS Survey was administered to ACDS members during Spring 2022 in order to supplement the material provided by the sector through ACDS' annual workforce surveys.
 The results of the Blueprint CDS Survey were used to develop priority themes to be further developed through focus sessions and to identify the key workforce challenges faced by the sector. - Focus sessions Three focus sessions were held with CDS sector executives in Spring 2022.
 The goal of these sessions was to test the validity of the priority themes that emerged from the Blueprint CDS Survey and to build on the information collected.
 The results of the focus session were used primarily to inform the current state challenges and to brainstorm and validate potential recommendations for strategies that could address the key workforce challenges faced by the CDS sector. - Roadshow workshops Six workshops were held with CDS sector executives in Fall 2022.
+These workshops were attended by a total of 133 participants representing 78 CDS organizations.
 The goal of these sessions was to gather feedback and insights from the CDS sector on the preliminary recommendations.
 The results of the workshops were used to further refine the recommended strategies and will serve as a key input into the development of an implementation plan for all strategies before Spring 2022.
-Further information on the workshops can be found in Appendix A: Sector Engagement.
+Further information on the workshops can be found in Appendix A: Sector Engagement. - Implementation workshops Two workshops were held with an Advisory Group of representatives from sector service providers designed to include many perspectives on the sector, including size of organization, urban and rural, etc. The workshops took place in Spring 2023 and focused on the review and gathering of feedback on the activities required to implement the strategies, timing, engagement of the CDS sector as part of implementation activities, and identifying dependencies across the strategies.